conradkleinespel/compare-crates-io-git/README.md

 - Warns if the commit used to package the crate is not present in the default branch on the public git repository;
 - Warns if the crate was built with the `--allow-dirty` option;
-- Shows file differences between the archive distributed via crates.io and the contents of the public git repository, trying to minimize false positives where possible.
+- Shows file differences between the archive distributed via crates.io and the contents of the public git repository, trying to minimize false positives where possible;
+- Warns if the crate uses a non-standard build script, which could be used to hide build-steps from tools looking only at `build.rs`.

 ## How to use